apache/hawq-docs/ddl/ddl-table.md

         <tr><td>select into</td><td>Cannot specify distributed by col. new\_table always distributed randomly</td><td>Cannot specify distributed by col. new\_table always distributed randomly</td><td>`select * into new_table from origin_table` can't be used with clause.default</td></tr>
         </table>

 Policies for different application scenarios can be specified to optimize performance.
 The number of virtual segments used for query execution can now be tuned using the `hawq_rm_nvseg_perquery_limit `and `hawq_rm_nvseg_perquery_perseg_limit` parameters, in connection with the `default_hash_table_bucket_number` parameter, which sets the default `bucketnum`.
-For more information, see the guidelines for Virtual Segments the next section and in [Query Performance](/200/hawq/query/query-performance.html#topic38).
+For more information, see the guidelines for Virtual Segments in the next section and in [Query Performance](/200/hawq/query/query-performance.html#topic38).

 #### Performance Tuning <a id="topic_wff_mqm_gv"></a>